conradkoh/biblestudy/services/backend/README.md

 3. Run the `telegram.registerWebhook` function from the [convex console](https://dashboard.convex.dev/t/conradkoh/biblestudy/strong-pheasant-324/functions).

+## Setting your dev environment
+Go to the [convex console](https://dashboard.convex.dev/t/conradkoh/biblestudy/insightful-lyrebird-945/functions?function=system:install) and run the `system:install` function.

+This will load the necessary databases for development.

 ### Testing
 If all these have worked fine, you can test these out by sending a message to the telegram bot.